Nitrox. A Different Way to Experience Diving

 Female diver waving

-Type of diving we are going to do:
+Type of diving to be undertaken:

 On the boat with nitrox cylinders